 Sandoval County Commissioners directed the Planning and Zoning Commission to develop an ordinance, which was written by Planning and Zoning Department staff with little knowledge or technical expertise on the oil and gas industry.

-The Planning and Zoning Commission received the ordinance drafted by the staff, and notified the public for a hearing.
+The Planning and Zoning Commission received the ordinance drafted by the staff and notified the public for a hearing.
 The Planning and Zoning Commission may request changes to the draft based on public input, or vote and recommend it to the county commission.
-As of July 2017, the ordinance is still in draft state within Planning and Zoning.
+Once the County Commission officially receives the recommended draft, it, too, must hold public hearings and receive written and spoken comments.
+The commission could send the draft back to the Planning and Zoning Commission to incorporate the new and important changes, or vote to approve it so it finally becomes law.

 Once the County Commission officially receives the recommended draft, it, too, must hold public hearings and receive written and spoken comments.
 The commission could send the draft back to the Planning and Zoning Commission to incorporate the new and important changes, or vote to approve it so it finally becomes law.